Equipment Selection Philosophy

 Most things worked!

-Un reliable Solara solar panels, the HRO Seafari Escape Watermaker that had to be rebuilt 2 plus times in less than 250 hours, engine driven charging system took way too much upkeep until re-engineered, too many installation problems, mostly related to plumbing.
+Unreliable Solara solar panels, the water maker that had to be rebuilt 2 plus times in less than 250 hours, but has been very reliable since (we got one of the first ones made), the engine driven charging system took way too much upkeep until re-engineered, there were too many installation problems, mostly related to electrical and plumbing installation issues.
 Sometimes one blames product failure on the product when it is an installation problem.

 Take the time to select high quality product and install the product properly without taking shortcuts.
 (Or don't install the product at all!)
 Do an extensive sea trial.
 If you don't you will just have to fix it later usually in less hospitable surroundings with help a long way away.
 Do it right the first time, it will save money and hassle later!

-For Convergence we chose the Spade 110lb.
+We chose the Spade 110lb.
 Steel anchor to hold us where we drop the hook.
 Testing at West Marine revealed that the Spade sets quickly like the Bruce anchor - which we used without fail on our 42 foot Lobsteryacht Explorer - but with more fluke area it holds more effectively.
-As with any relatively new anchor consistent performance in a variety of conditions over time will be the true test of this anchor.
-After 4 years of cruising 4 months a year the anchor when properly set has never dragged even in over 45 knots of wind.
+After 10 years of cruising 2 to 4 months a year the anchor when properly set (backed on) has never dragged in over 45 knots of wind.
+We have a lot of confidence with this anchor.
+When we needed to purchase a new anchor for our 42 ft Lobsteryacht we purchased a Rochna which we heard very good things about while cruising Convergence.

 Grade 7 (very high test) galvanized chain

 We wanted the security provided by chain and the convenience of chain/wildcat without paying a heavy weight penalty in the very bow.
 We chose 5/16" Grade 7 super high test hot dip galvanized chain one grade above standard, grade 5 high test chain.
 Some people say that they like the catenary effect of larger chain but when it is really blowing hard the chain is bar tight with virtually no "catenary droop".
-And we´d rather have the weight in the anchor.
+And we'd rather have the weight in the anchor.
 We are firm believers in having an oversized anchor.
 We sleep better!
-The chain has started to rust and pit a bit.
-We don´t think it is enough to worry about but we do plan to replace the chain with 350 ft next place it is convenient to do so.

-We chose a hydraulic Max Power retracting thruster to help in those awkward windy/strong side current docking situations.
+We chose a hydraulic Max Power retracting thruster to help in those awkward tight windy/strong side current docking situations.
 The unit has been 100% reliable.
-Had to replace a corroded control switch after 2 years.
+We did have to replace a corroded control switch after 2 years but it has been good since then.
+We think the corrosion was due to an installation issue allowing water to leak in.

 For hassle free cruising it is critical to have a "bullet proof" charging, storage and measurement system.
 We decided to go with a DC boat.
 Originally we chose to charge our large battery bank with the engine alternators and a large solar panel array.
 Unfortunately half of the panels of our unique solar array built with Solara flexible silicon panels failed after 2 years.
 When the 500 watt array was operating well and the sun was out all day long the system provided all of the power we used.
 But even in the South Pacific the sun is rarely out all day long and our array is frequently shadowed by the rig.
 Fortunately we provided room for a generator should we later decide we wanted one.
-We have removed the Solara panels at significant hassle and cost and added a very innovative Whispergen Stirling engine generator.
-This unit is very quiet and we like it very much so far.
-We will add back a few solar panels to supplement charging.
+We have removed the Solara panels at significant hassle, frustration and cost and added a very innovative Whispergen Stirling engine generator.
+This unit is very quiet and we like it very much.
+It even provides hot water.
+Unfortunately the Whispergen, originally designed for European apartments, was so innovative that although ours still works very well, the maker no longer produces them!

 24 VDC 1000 Amp Hour Gel House Bank

 We chose gel batteries because they don't produce flammable hydrogen when being charged and do not require maintenance.
-In addition, they can be fully recharged without losing any capacity.
-And we figured that sooner or later the battery bank would be left discharged for a while.
+In addition, if left fully discharged for some reason they can be fully recharged without losing capacity.

 Battery Charging From the Engine

 We fitted two Balmar 94-24-135-MHD 140 amp alternators (backed off to 100 amps) to charge batteries.
 The alternators use a Balmar smart regulators (MC624h).
 We immediately upgraded to two 225 amp alternators detuned to 100 Amps each as we were concerned about reliability.
-These alternators are just too bulky, too heavy too big for our Yanmar 100 hp engine.
-We should have stayed with the 140 amp units.
-We had the alternator mounting brackets replaced with much stronger ones designed and built in New Zealand where the Kiwis know how to build strong brackets.
-We know of many boats with undersized alternator brackets.
+The original brackets were undersized.
+We had the alternator mounting brackets for the 225 amp alternators replaced with much stronger ones designed and built in New Zealand where the Kiwis know how to build strong brackets.
+We found that it was not uncommon for cruising boats to have undersized alternator brackets.
 Make sure your boat has "overbuilt" alternator brackets.
 You will get much better belt wear, less belt dust and a reliable charging system (as long as the rest of the system is well designed!).
 We are able to put 200 amps into the house bank, which enables us to recharge quickly.
-Dealing with the underdesigned engine charging system, mostly caused by the undersized brackets, has been one of the biggest hassles we have had.
+But the 225 amp alternators are just too bulky, too heavy, and too big for us to handle and really too big for our Yanmar 100 hp engine.
+We should have stayed with the 140 amp units.
+Dealing with the under designed engine charging system, mostly caused by the undersized brackets, which caused excess belt dust and wear, has been one of the biggest hassles we have had.
+Since the brackets were upgraded and vee belts replaced with flat belts and proper size pulleys we have had very few problems.

 Part of the trouble with our electrical system the first two years was with the Balmar MC-624 smart regulator.
 This regulator has a microchip and user programming mode that allows one to program three charge voltages, charge times, maximum charge current and a few other parameters.
-This gives the unit lots of flexibility for use with various types of batteries and different size battery banks from small to large and if all worked as advertised would be a great unit.
+This gives the unit lots of flexibility for use with various types of batteries and different size battery banks and alternators from small to large and if all worked as advertised would be a great unit.
 We have a 1000 amp hour 24 v house battery bank, pretty large.
-We have no generator and rely on two 225 amp alternators to charge the bank.
+We initially had no generator and had to rely on two 225 amp alternators (each detuned to 100 amps) to charge the bank.
 The programming of the first units we installed was to put it mildly arcane/difficult/unreliable.
 In addition some of the settings would not store or stay in the unit's memory.
 Of course the units come with factory default settings.
 If one never tried to program the unit, one would never know there was a problem.
 After a number of frank communications with Balmar and subsequent improvements to the regulators the current units are easier but still not simple to program and do reliably store the programs.
-The current models are the best smart regulators I am aware of however due easier but still not simple programming.
-We have replaced 2 regulators in 5 years.
+The current models are the best smart regulators I am aware of.
+We have replaced 2 regulators in 5 years but reliability of the current units seems to be very good.

 For the electronics requiring 12 V, we have a 12V battery located near the navigation station and well above the waterline so electronics will operate if the 24V bank fails.
 We have an all solid state (5 pounds, no heavy transformers) Analytic Systems 24 to 12 VDC charger (BCD300-32-12) for this battery.
-This unit has worked very well.
+This unit is very efficient and has worked very well.

 Blue Sea switch panels provide voltage and current metering for both 24V DC and 12V DC house systems.
-We also installed two Link 20 dual Amp Hour meters to monitor battery charge and will monitor alternator and solar panel amp hour output.
+We also installed a Link 20 dual Amp Hour meters to monitor 12 and 24v battery charge.
+An amp hour meter is a must for a cruising boat in our opinion.

 The Inverter is monitored and controlled from a remote inverter panel mounted with the other electrical panels.
 This has worked very well.